Sly Cooper: Development

+Sly Cooper was illustrated by Scott Steinberg with art direction by Dev Madan.
+The first concept of Sly was to be a thief.
+Scott Steinberg made different designs such as a pillow or alien, each with their own different personality.
+The choice to make him a raccoon was settled when the development team found it humorous for a raccoon to wear a thief mask.
+During the design stage, different staff members of Sony gave different inputs leading Scott Steinberg to make multiple designs that filled an entire folder.
+Sony of America wanted him to be "cool", Sony of Japan wanted him to be "cute", and Sony of Europe wanted him to be "Dark" and "Edgy".
+The original name for Sly was "J.T." which stood for "Jewel Thief", but was scrapped when Sucker Punch discovered it could be confused for Japan Tobacco.

+Games

-Sly Cooper and the Thievius Raccoonus
+Sly Cooper and the Thievius Raccoonus (2002)

-Sly Cooper and the Thievius Raccoonus, known as Sly Raccoon in Europe, was released in 2002 for the PlayStation 2.
+Sly Cooper and the Thievius Raccoonus, released as Sly Raccoon in Europe, was released in 2002 for the PlayStation 2.
 Sly and the gang are looking for the missing pieces of Sly's family book, the Thievius Raccoonus, which contains all of the Cooper Clan's secret thief techniques.
 They trace it to the Fiendish Five, a rival gang led by a giant mechanical owl named Clockwerk.
 Sly and his gang must steal back the book while keeping ahead of Interpol's Inspector Carmelita Fox, who promises to put Sly in jail for his crimes.

-Sly 2: Band of Thieves
+Sly 2: Band of Thieves (2004)

 Sly 2: Band of Thieves was released in 2004 for the PlayStation 2.
 After the events of Sly Cooper, the mechanical parts from the destroyed Clockwerk are stolen by the Klaww Gang.
 Together, the parts could be used to revive Clockwerk; separately, they each have special functions and are used for various crimes by the individual gang members.
 Sly and the Cooper gang are pursued by Carmelita and her new partner, Constable Neyla, while they track down the missing Clockwerk parts.

-Sly 3: Honor Among Thieves
+Sly 3: Honor Among Thieves (2005)

 Sly 3: Honor Among Thieves was released in 2005 for the PlayStation 2.
 On a remote island, Sly discovers the Cooper Vault, a gigantic cache of wealth accumulated by his family over the years.
 In order to gain access he must defeat a villain known as Dr. M, who has taken over the island and made many failed attempts to break into the vault.
 Sly must regroup his old partners and recruit new members, defeating a variety of new villains along the way, in order to succeed at reclaiming his family's history, all while still on the run from Carmelita.
 This game also has some levels that can be put into 3D mode and the PS3 version in The Sly Collection allows the full game to be played in 3D.